pericles-tpt/pretty_fast_find/README.md

 ```

 ### Sorting
 The alternative programs don't have in-built sort functionality as far as I know.
-You can pipe their output to the unix `sort` command, but this increases the time taken for each to ~630ms for the "Large" test.
+You can pipe their output to the unix `sort` command, but this increases the time taken for each by ~630ms for the "Large" test.

 `pff` has an in-built `-s` flag that sorts the output with a relatively minor time penalty, the average execution times from enabling this option are:
+- small: 10.0ms -> 10.1ms (1.00% slower)
 - large: 11.6ms -> 29.2ms (151.72% slower)
-- small: 10.0ms -> 10.0ms (1.00% slower)

 ### CPU Usage
 Although I didn't quantitatively measure it, `pff` appeared to have lower CPU usage than `fd`.
 On the other hand the `find`/`bfs` commands had lower CPU usage than `pff` but also had significantly worse performance.